Logo

 Use Journey Builder If:

-• You’re building multi-step, personalized campaigns across email, SMS, or push
+• You are building multi-step, personalized campaigns across email, SMS, or push notifications.

-• Your communication depends on actions like form fills, purchases, or clicks
+• Your communication depends on actions such as form submissions, purchases, or clicks.

-• You’re looking to create adaptive, goal-based communication flows
+• You are looking to create adaptive, goal-based communication flows.

 Use Automation Studio If:

-• You need to import, clean, or transform data regularly
+• You need to regularly import, clean, or transform data.

-• You work with SQL to segment or prepare audiences
+• You use SQL to segment or prepare audiences.

-• You need to automate backend processes like file transfers or data extracts
+• You automate backend processes such as file transfers or data extracts.

-• You’re preparing data for use in Journey Builder or other systems
+• You prepare data for use in Journey Builder or other systems.

 Can You Use Journey Builder and Automation Studio Together?

-Yes!
-That’s where the real magic happens.
-Automation Studio and Journey Builder might seem like separate tools, but they’re built to work hand in hand.
+Yes, that is where the real magic happens.
+Automation Studio and Journey Builder may seem like separate tools, but they are designed to work together.

-Automation Studio handles all the BTS prep, like importing data, cleaning it up, and running queries, so that everything is ready to go.
-Then Journey Builder picks it up from there, using that data to launch personalized, real-time journeys.
+Automation Studio handles all the BTS preparation, such as importing data, cleaning it, and running queries, so everything is ready.
+Then Journey Builder takes over, using that data to launch personalized, real-time journeys.

-Say you get a new list of leads every morning.
-Automation Studio can import it, filter out duplicates, and organize the details.
-Once that’s done, the clean list flows straight into Journey Builder, which starts sending welcome emails based on where those leads came from.
+Suppose you receive a new list of leads every morning.
+Automation Studio can import the list, remove duplicates, and organize the details.
+After that, the cleaned list flows directly into Journey Builder, which sends welcome emails based on the source of each lead.

 It’s all about combining power with personalization.